Health care workforce

 Strengthening America’s health care workforce

-In 2020, 19.5% of hospital employees and 18.7% of staff registered nurses left their jobs, with many of those nurses completely leaving that field.
-These resignations came at a time when the health care workforce was already struggling to meet the demand for care.
-In 2022, approximately 200,000 new nurses are necessary to meet demand nationwide.
+In 2024, approximately 200,000 new nurses are necessary to meet demand nationwide.
 There is also a critical need for additional physicians, physician assistants, behavioral health practitioners, and other key health care providers.

 Over the coming years, the demand for care will only increase.
 Researchers at the U.S. Census Bureau predict that the nation’s population will grow by almost 80 million people over the next 4 decades.
 By 2030 more than one-fifth of the American population will be over the age of 65.
 These trends will require the health care workforce to grow and adapt to ensure all patients receive high-quality care.

 As the U.S. population is growing, it is also becoming more racially and ethnically diverse.
 While some health care professions reflect the diversity of the communities they serve, certain roles, especially physicians, do not reflect the composition of the general population.
-A comprehensive analysis by the Association of American Medical Colleges reveals that only 10.8% of physicians identified as Black or Hispanic in 2018.
-This percentage is a third of what is reflected in the general population.
+A comprehensive analysis by the Association of American Medical Colleges reveals that only 12.6% of physicians identified as Black or Hispanic in 2021.
+This percentage is about a third of what is reflected in the general population.

 To strengthen the health care workforce, Kaiser Permanente believes public policy should: